Sign up

 The WorldFAIR project, a collaboration between CODATA and the International Science Council (ISC), took on this problem.
 The project aimed to “make data work” by encouraging the adoption of the FAIR (Findable, Accessible, Interoperable, Reusable) data principles, fostering better data management and research supported by machine-assisted analysis.

-With the project wrapping up, CODATA aims to continue and expand the initiative with WorldFAIR+, which will include new partners and international case studies putting into practice lessons learned over the 7-year WorldFAIR project.
+With the project wrapping up, CODATA aims to continue and expand the initiative with WorldFAIR+, which will include new partners and international case studies putting into practice lessons learned over the two-year WorldFAIR project.

 The new phase will be structured as a “federation” of projects, providing a framework for collaboration where scientists can share technical expertise and build on each other’s work.
 CODATA is inviting potential partners to suggest case studies and get involved.